orange-flower/VaporGuns/README.md

 **Game Controls:**

-Each player’s controls are the left set of controls which includes:
+Each player’s controls consists of a set which includes:
 - Start button
 - Joystick for movement
 - Shoot key (can be held down for rapid shooting)
 - Use Powerup key (will deploy powerup if there is one in the inventory)

+With player 1 being on the left and player 2 on the right.

 **Code Goals:**